 There is currently no time limit on this feature, but with the rate being variable it is likely that it will be reduced after the first year.

-In addition to the 1% cashback on card spending and the 5% interest on rounded up savings, Chase has also launched a 1.5% AER easy access savings account.
+In addition to the 1% cashback on card spending and the 5% interest on rounded up savings, Chase has also offers a 2.7% AER easy access savings account.
 This account is only available to Chase current account customers, and is currently one of the only easy access accounts allowing for larger deposits.